 Thiruvananthapuram

-Sree Hanuman Swamy Temple, Pangode, Thiruvananthapuram Padmanabhapuram located in the present state of Tamil Nadu was the then capital of the erstwhile kingdom of Travancore.
+Padmanabhapuram in the present state of Tamil Nadu was the then capital of the erstwhile kingdom of Travancore.
 The rise of modern Thiruvananthapuram began with its accession by Marthanda Varma in 1729 as the founding ruler of the princely state of Travancore (Thiruvithamkoor in the local vernacular).
-During the reign of Marthanda Varma in the year 1745 the capital of the kingdom was shifted from Padmanabhapuram to Thiruvananthapuram.
-From then on the city Thiruvananthapuram had seen expansions in all fields like art, culture, education, armed training etc.
+During the reign of Marthanda Varma in 1745 the capital of the kingdom was shifted from Padmanabhapuram to Thiruvananthapuram.
+From then on the city of Thiruvananthapuram had seen expansions in all fields like art, culture, education, armed training, etc.

 Marthanda Varma

-Anizham Thirunal Veerabaala Marthanda Varma (1706–7th Jul 1758) popularly known as Marthanda Varma, was king of Travancore from 1729 until his death in 1758.
+Anizham Thirunal Veerabaala Marthanda Varma (1706–7th Jul 1758) popularly known as Marthanda Varma, was king of Travancore from 1729 until he died in 1758.
 He is known for beating the kings of European armed forces at the 1741 Battle of Colachel against the Dutch.
 He was instrumental in expanding the Travancore kingdom from the conventional domain of the kingdom.

 The Nair Brigade

-Without mention of Nair brigade the success story of Marthanda Varma will be incomplete.
+Without mention of the Nair brigade, the success story of Marthanda Varma will be incomplete.
 Nairs were a warrior community in the region.
 The Nair Brigade was the army of the erstwhile kingdom of Travancore and was responsible for the security of Travancore kingdom.
-As maker of modern Travancore Sri Marthanda Varma had modernized the army of the kingdom in which Nair brigade played a good part.
-He defeated the Dutch commanders to help modernizing the warfare.
+As the maker of modern Travancore Sri Marthanda Varma had modernized the army of the kingdom in which the Nair brigade played a good part.
+He defeated the Dutch commanders to help modernise the warfare.
 Later years Nair Brigade succeeded in defending the kingdom against the invading army of Tipu Sultan of Mysore in A.D.
 1791.
-In the war near the Nedumkotta, Tippu Sultan had lost his sword in the war with the Nairs of Travancore.
-The Travancore army was renamed as the Travancore Nair Brigade in 1818.
+In the war near the Nedumkotta, Tippu Sultan lost his sword in the war with the Nairs of Travancore.
+The Travancore army was renamed the Travancore Nair Brigade in 1818.

 Pallayam

 When the capital of Travancore kingdom was shifted from Padmanabhapuram to Thiruvananthapuram by King Marthada Varma, the Nair Brigade also shifted.
-Initially, the headquarters was shifted from the old capital to the new.
+Initially, the headquarters was moved from the old capital to the new.
 Then it was shifted to Kollam and later brought back to Thiruvananthapuram.
-The place where their HQ was in Thiruvananthapuram is known today by the name ‘pallayam/Palayam’.
+The place where their HQ was in Thiruvananthapuram is known today by the name ‘Pallayam/Palayam’.
 ‘Pallayam’ in Malayalam means ‘cantonment’.

-The building which was the Headquarters of the Nair Brigade of Travancore located in Pallayam/Palayam is now Legislative Museum of Kerala.
+The building of the Headquarters of the Nair Brigade of Travancore located in Pallayam/Palayam is now the Legislative Museum of Kerala.

 Shifting of Pallayam to Pangode

 As the city was expanding so also the brigade, with the time the brigade was to be moved out of pallayam.
-It was decided to move the brigade to a new location Pangode, which is located east of pallayam.
-Accordingly the garrison was shifted to the new location at Pangode in the year 1935.
+It was decided to move the brigade to a new location Pangode, which is located east of Pallayam.
+Accordingly, the garrison was shifted to the new location at Pangode in 1935.
 As a matter of practice, it was decided to establish a new place of worship there.
 Members of garrison wanted Sri Hauman Swamy who was under worship at pallayam to be moved along with them to Pangode.
 However, there was enormous resistance from the locals.
-Subsequently after the thanthric advice, Sri Hanuman Swamy was not moved from pallayam, but instead a painting depicting all the features of the Lord was taken for worship at Pangode.
-Subsequently, an idol of Lord Hanuman Swamy worshipped at the Fort Area by the troops of Nair Brigade was shifted to Pangode and installed.
+Subsequently, after the tantric advice, Sri Hanuman Swamy was not moved from pallayam, but instead, a painting depicting all the features of the Lord was taken for worship at Pangode.
+Subsequently, an idol of Lord Hanuman Swamy worshipped at the Fort Area by the troops of the Nair Brigade was shifted to Pangode and installed.

 Shifting within Pangode complex

-view of old Hanuman Swamy Temple, Pangode, Thiruvananthapuram Originally when the brigade moved to Pangode, the ‘place of worship’ [Sri Hanuman Swamy ambalam] was located just outside the main gate of the HQ91 Infantry Brigade.
-After the establishment of War Memorial adjacent to Sri Hanuman Swamy Temple complex, the Lord expressed through a Deva Prashna to shift the idols to another suitable place.
-Search for the suitable location within the brigade complex was done and it was zeroed down to the present location close to Station Work Shop EME facing the Thirumala-PTP Nagar road in 2001.
+Originally when the brigade moved to Pangode, the ‘place of worship’ [Sri Hanuman Swamy ambalam] was located just outside the main gate of the HQ91 Infantry Brigade.
+After the establishment of the War Memorial adjacent to the Sri Hanuman Swamy Temple complex, the Lord expressed through a Deva Prashna to shift the idols to another suitable place.
+Search for a suitable location within the brigade complex was done and it was zeroed down to the present location close to Station Work Shop EME facing the Thirumala-PTP Nagar road in 2001.

 New Complex of Temple

-There are five main idols – Sri Hanuman Swamy, Sri Siva, Sri Vishnu, Sri Ganapathy and Sri Nagaraja in the temple complex.
-Kindly note that all these deities are main deities and there is no “upa-devatha” in this temple.
-While Sri Ganapathy and Sri Nagaraja pridishta was done in 1988, Sri Siva of this temple is much old.
+There are five main idols – Sri Hanuman Swamy, Sri Siva, Sri Vishnu, Sri Ganapathy, and Sri Nagaraja in the temple complex.
+Kindly note that all these deities are the main deities and there is no 'upa-devatha' in this temple.
+While Sri Ganapathy and Sri Nagaraja pridishta were done in 1988, Sri Siva of this temple is much older.
 The history of Lord Siva traces back to a period of 175 years.
-In one of the annual exercises around 1836 of the Nair Brigade at Aaruvaamozhi (Aramboli, presently in Kanyakumari district) they found an idol of Lord Siva under a peepul tree.
+In one of the annual exercises in 1836 of the Nair Brigade at Aaruvaamozhi (Aramboli, presently in Kanyakumari district) they found an idol of Lord Siva under a peepal tree.
 The troops used to worship this idol whenever they were on duty there.
 By 1840 AD, they took this idol to the garrison at Cantonment.
 In 1940 this idol of Lord Siva was shifted to Pangode.
-As stated earlier Sri Hanuman Swamy idol was under worship at the Fort Area by the troops of Nair Brigade before brought here.
+As stated earlier Sri Hanuman Swamy's idol was under worship at the Fort Area by the troops of the Nair Brigade before being brought here.

 Presently this temple and Pazhavangadi Ganapathy are under the same administration.